Visit the institution website for COVID‑19 updates

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 Months of entry

-This programme, run in conjunction with the Anna Freud Centre, provides a unique foundation for individuals interested in pursuing a psychotherapy training or an academic career in childhood development.
-The programme combines psychoanalytic theory of development and inter-family relationships with year-long observations of infants, children and, in some cases, psychotherapists at work with families.
+This programme, run in conjunction with, and based in the Anna Freud National Centre for Children and Families, provides a unique foundation for individuals interested in pursuing a psychotherapy training or an academic career in childhood development.
+The programme combines psychoanalytic theory of development and inter-family relationships with a year-long observation of infants in a family setting, and a research project.

-The MSc is based within UCL's Division of Psychology and Language Sciences.
-This is one of the world’s leading integrated departments of research and teaching in mind, behaviour, and language.
+The MSc is based within UCL's Division of Psychology and Language Sciences, one of the world’s leading integrated departments of research and teaching in mind, behaviour, and language.